M4-M5 Link Environmental Impact Statement

 The Community Guide to the M4-M5 Link Environmental Impact Statement addresses the key areas of interest identified through community feedback over the past 12 months as part of the project’s community engagement program.

 It includes a project summary, an overview of potential impacts, and a reference to the relevant sections of the EIS to help you find more detailed information.
 It does not replace the EIS.
+For a further breakdown of key areas, please refer to the following links:

 Where to view the M4-M5 Link EIS